 Honouring visionary members of the UBC community

-UBC alumni are committed to an exceptional UBC and to changing the world.
-This November at the annual alumni UBC Achievement Awards, presented by Boyden, we will honour seven inspiring members of the UBC community who, through their extraordinary endeavours, have demonstrated this vision.
+UBC alumni want to create a better world.
+This November, at the annual alumni UBC Achievement Awards, presented by Boyden, we will honour seven inspiring members of the UBC community who, through their extraordinary endeavours, have demonstrated this vision.

 Learn more about the event here.